Policy and Procedure Name:

 Verify each element of jurisdiction, coverage, and compensability by

 investigating all facts of the accident.
-Staff must ensure that:
+Staff must:

 i.